 As we’ve come into the ever-connected digital era, the sheer amount of data processed through healthcare, educational, and corporate systems has risen exponentially, and with it has ushered out simple reactionary monitoring against undeveloped criminals.
 Threats from both inside and out are real and can end up buried in mile-high mountains of individual logging events.

 What sort of practices does HIPAA mean for my CISO, in a technical sense?

 HIPAA, at the bare minimum, requires audit logging policies to be in place with six-year retention as a technical reference for users, apps, and systems.
 This means that all actions relating to policies and documents pertaining to the act must be logged, and those logs stored for at least six years from their last modification or reference date.

-While it may seem manageable at first, manually checking logging events for all your systems and applications is not only inefficient, it just cannot give you the insights that a SEIM will, for real-time holistic risk analysis.
-Even if you opt to go the extra mile and hand-craft a couple hundred rules for classifying events, you’ll find your already far-stretched team quickly overwhelmed by manually sorting through thousands upon thousands of logging events, with many false positives and limited, if any, meaningful statistics.
+While it may seem manageable at first, manually checking logging events for all your systems and applications are not only inefficient, it just cannot give you the insights that a SIEM will, for real-time holistic risk analysis.
+Even if you opt to go the extra mile and hand-craft a couple of hundred rules for classifying events, you’ll find your already far-stretched team quickly overwhelmed by manually sorting through thousands upon thousands of logging events, with many false positives and limited, if any, meaningful statistics.

-Smart, next-generation SEIM software, such as UTMStack’s Enterprise and Cloud-based solutions, aggregate raw logs to find organization and role-based normal correlations between usage in the Administrative, Physical, and Technical realms set forth by HIPAA’s Privacy Act.
-These usage patterns and events, and their outliers, are then run through our over 100,000 industry-tested and proven formulas to define unusual and potentially unauthorized activity, as opposed to crude one-step rules with high false-positive and false-negative rates, and trigger a respective response based on the severity of the situation.
+Smart, next-generation SIEM software, such as UTMStack’s Enterprise and Cloud-based solutions, aggregate raw logs to find organization and role-based normal correlations between usage in the Administrative, Physical, and Technical realms set forth by HIPAA’s Privacy Act.
+These usage patterns and events, and their outliers, are then run through our over 100,000 industry-tested and proven formulas to define an unusual and potentially unauthorized activity, as opposed to crude one-step rules with high false-positive and false-negative rates, and trigger a respective response based on the severity of the situation.